RegardsOss/RegardsOss.github.io/docs/development/backend/regards/notifier/api-guides/rest/rest-import-plugins-conf.md

 ---
-id: backend-notifier-configuration-api
+id: backend-rest-import-notifier-plugin-configuration
-title: Notifier configuration
+title: Import Notifier plugin configurations
-sidebar_label: Notifier configuration
+sidebar_label: Import plugin conf
-slug: /development/backend/services/notifier/api/configuration/
+slug: /development/backend/notifier/guides/rest/import-plugin-configuration
 ---

 In order to make the configuration simple and easily adjustable, we use the import/export REST API of the microservice.